 Taste of Arcadia began as a much smaller event nearly 40 years ago to help raise money for the Arcadia Tournament of Roses Association in order to build their float.
 The event was known as The Wine Shed Mixer, which was originally subtitled as ‘A Taste of Arcadia.’
 The Arcadia float was coordinated by a group of volunteers known as the Arcadia Tournament of Roses Associations, and for years the group uses space in the Arcadia Chamber of Commerce iconic round building.
 When costs for the floats became too high, the Arcadia Tournament of Roses Association dissolved, in 1999.
 All assets, including the annual fund-raiser, were transferred to the Chamber.

 The current incarnation of Taste of Arcadia was initially held on the infield at Santa Anita Park for a period of time.
 The Chamber continued to host the food and wine event at Santa Anita for a few years under various names, including the Festival of Food, before it outgrew the space.
 The Chamber then decided to move it to the L.A.
-County Arboretum and Botanical Garden several years later, adopting the name ‘Taste of Arcadia.’
+County Arboretum and Botanic Garden several years later, adopting the name ‘Taste of Arcadia.’

 It wasn’t until the mid 2000’s that the event really came into its own, creating its own sense of style and elegance.
 The now famous peacock wine glass combo logo was also created for the event.
 In 2017, the Taste of Arcadia adopted the subtitle, ‘With a Side of Business,’ for the Business Showcase.